 Thankfully we arrived at the truck stop and proceeded to fill up the van.
 When it was full I went inside to pay and found no one around.
 I called out a few times and eventually heard a sound coming from behind the counter.
 The attendant was laying on the floor shaking, and in broken words said he was just robbed at gunpoint and told to lay on the floor and not to move.
 We must have missed the robbers by a minute or two.
 I explained to the man that my wife was in the car and she was in labor so I needed to go.
 I left the gas money on the counter and headed back on the road.

 It was an old van that formally belonged to the telephone company in Florida.
-It was painted a sort of Army green color and the engine was clearly not going to last much longer, but we prayed it would make it to the birthing center.
+It was painted an Army green color and the engine was clearly not going to last much longer, but we prayed it would make it to the birthing center.
 There are a few steep hills along the way that the van groaned to ascend.
-It was now past 3 in the morning and the contractions were coming pretty regular.
+It was now past three in the morning and the contractions were coming pretty regular.
 We needed to get to the house.
 Slowly the van brought us to our destination.

 What does all this mean?
 There are many ways to interpret the events.
-Certainly many strange things occurred during the final pregnancy and actual birth day.
+Certainly, many strange things occurred during the final pregnancy and the actual day of birth.
 I will not try and explain all that happened but I will share how the experience touched me.

 These sorts of experiences prepare us for those times when we start judging what is going on and decide one situation is bad and another situation is good.
 This is a rejection of reality.
 Bad and good are imagined beliefs.
 The classic story of the old farmer and the two things he most valued, his son and his horse.
 One day the horse runs away.
 All the neighbors say that’s bad.
 The old man says, “We will see”.
 Some days later the horse returns with 3 wild horses following.
 The neighbors all proclaim this was a good thing.
 The old man says, “We will see”.
 The following week his son was trying to break one of the wild horses.
 The horse bucked with such great force the son was thrown off and broke his leg.
 All the neighbors said this was terrible.
 The old man says, “We will see”.
 The following week the military came through town signing up all the young men in the village to go and fight a war in some faraway land.
 But not the old man’s son for his leg was broken.
 The neighbors all said what great good fortune.
 The old man said, “We will see”.